ygorcosta/wedeploy.com/ui/src/pages/blog/wedeploy-beta-our-biggest-release-yet.md

 #### What's next?

 Because of the new URL format and other changes described here, we weren't able to migrate your projects for you.
-That would be a risky thing to do and we don't your users to have any problems.
+That would be a risky thing to do and we don't want your users to have any problems.

 All the projects you created on alpha still exist, however on August 31st they will be **unavailable**, along with the previous Dashboard.
-But don't worry, we already have a **[Migration Guide](/blog/how-to-migrate-your-project-to-beta.html)** ready so you can get started right away.
+But don't worry, we already have a **[Migration Guide](/docs/deploy/migrating-to-beta.html)** ready so you can get started right away.

 We're very excited to be able to share this new release with you!
 Make sure to **[try it out for yourself](https://console.wedeploy.com)** and [join our community on Slack](https://chat.wedeploy.com) to ask questions or let us know what you are building!